Ismail-987/CW2024/README.md

 ## FEATURES IMPLEMENTED

 ### THAT SUCCESSFULLY WORK PROPERLY
-* Fixed the failure to transition to second level.
+1. HOME NAVIGATION
 * Created a home screen to welcome Gamers to our game.
-* Created a pause screen to allow users to have a navigation to other sections of the game.
-* Users can pause by clicking the pause button or pressing "P" on keyboard.
-* Users can resume the game by clicking play button in the pause screen.
+It has :-
 * Home Screen Menu.
 User can have a basic navigation around the Home menu.

+2. PAUSE AND PLAY FUNCTIONALITY
+* Users can pause by clicking the pause button on the top right or pressing "P" on keyboard.
+* This will direct them to a pause screen.
+* Users can resume the game by clicking play button in the pause screen.
+*

+3. SHIELD FUNCTIONALITY
 * Showing shield.
+The boss's shield is now active and working as expected.

+4. UPON WINNING AND LOSING
 * After completing a level, user is shown a win screen for further navigation.
+* After a lost, loose sound is played and "You Lost" screen is shown.
+ Provides user with multiple functionalities like skipping level or tips.

+5. SOUND AND MUSIC BACKGROUNDS
 * Added background music for various levels.
+* Added the background to pause menu.
+* Added sounds/ musics upon losing and winning.
 * Added projectile sound system.
-* The shield can now be seen.

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY
 * Resizing the stage.
 Unfortunately user can resize the stage but aspect ratio is not feasible.
  Perhaps if I could more time for the game, I could have make it a reality.
+* NAVIGATION BUTTONS.
+Some navigation buttons in some screens will not behave as expected.
+ Unfortunately, it became overwhelming to finish all the functionality but had it been with more time, they would have work as expected.

 ## FEATURES NOT IMPLEMENTED